Loading

 The Department of Home Affairs acknowledges that the diversity of our people is our greatest strength.
 We understand that a diverse workplace will have a greater understanding of its clients and the needs of the community.

-As an organisation we endeavour to create an environment that values and utilises the contributions of people with different backgrounds, experiences and perspectives.
+As an organisation we endeavour to create an inclusive environment that values and utilises the contributions of people with different backgrounds, experiences and perspectives.

 Learn more about the role of our Champions in the below video which outlines their commitment to fostering diversity and inclusion in the workplace: